Deepfake Phishing Simulations | Fully Managed | Breacher.ai

 How do you ensure simulations don't cause panic?

-How often should we run deepfake phishing simulations?
+How often should we run simulations?

 What happens after the test?

-In 30 minutes, we'll demonstrate an AI-powered deepfake attack using your executives' publicly available information.
+In 30 minutes we'll demonstrate an AI-powered deepfake attack using your executives' publicly available information.
 No commitment required.

 Live deepfake demonstration